 Tribal State Relations [syllabus]

 Starting at the Start: Integrating Race and Reflection for an Antiracist Approach to Professional Identity Development in the First-Year Curriculum (with Eduardo R.C.
-Capulong & Andrew King-Ries), in Integrating Doctrine and Diversity: Inclusion & Equity in the Law School Classroom (forthcoming April 2021 from Carolina Academic Press).
+Capulong & Andrew King-Ries), in Integrating Doctrine and Diversity: Inclusion & Equity in the Law School Classroom (2021).

 The Legacy of Federal Control in Indian Country, Regulatory Review (U.Penn.
 Program on Regulation), March 16, 2021.

 Bridges to a New Era: A Report on the Past, Present, and Potential Future of Tribal Co-Management on Federal Public Lands, with Dr. Martin Nie, Professor of Natural Resources Policy and Director, Bolle Center for People and Forests in the W.A Franke College of Forestry and Conservation, University of Montana, 44 Pub.
-Land & Resources L. Rev. ___ (forthcoming Spring 2021).
+Land & Resources L. Rev. 49 (2021).

 The Civil Jurisdictional Landscape in Eastern Oklahoma Post McGirt v.
 Oklahoma (with Prof. Dylan R. Hedden-Nicely, University of Idaho School of Law), Natural Resources Law Insights, Rocky Mtn.
 Min.
 Law Found.
 (Aug.
 2020).